Meet SASO’s first-chair players, among them an engineer, a pilot, college professors—and professional musicians!

 Growing up in Australia, Tim Secomb had lessons on the piano and the violin.
 Then, while studying mathematics and pursuing a scientific career, he played violin in a number of university orchestras in Melbourne, Cambridge (UK) and New York.
 In 1981, he moved to Tucson and joined SASO.
 He started playing the viola at that time.
 Over the years, he has played as principal viola and as principal second violin in SASO, as well as serving the organization as treasurer, president, vice-president and personnel manager at various times.
 Along with his orchestral playing, he is also an enthusiastic chamber-music player.

 Zoran Stilin is a native of Zagreb, Croatia and a prize-winner of the former Yugoslavia National Cello Competition.
 He was a performing soloist with the Zagreb Philharmonic Orchestra, the Radio-Television Orchestra, Music Academy Symphony Orchestra, and Gaudemus Chamber Orchestra.
 Zoran continued his studies in Switzerland, and later the University of Arizona, where he received a Master of Music under the direction of Gordon Epperson and Peter Rejto.
 During this time in Arizona is when Zoran first developed his skills as a restorer and maker of fine string instruments.
 He was a student of the late Karl Roy, German violin maker and one of the world’s leading authorities on violin making.
 By combining his passion for music and fine instruments, Zoran offers a complete approach to instrument making and repair.
 His instruments and bows have won top awards at the Violin Makers Association of Arizona International Competition.
 He is a member of the Tucson Symphony Orchestra; principal cellist of the Southern Arizona Symphony Orchestra, with which he has performed as a soloist in previous years; and an active solo and chamber musician.
-In this concert, he will be performing on his latest-made cello.

 John Q. Harris